 How to Propagate String of Pearls Plant

 To start new plants, remove 4 inches (10 cm.) of terminal plant material.
-Cut in between the pea-like leaves to make a cutting that is now about 2 inches (5 cm) long.
-Make sure the stem is green, unblemished and not desiccated or otherwise damaged.
+Cut in between the pea-like leaves to make a cutting that is now about 2 inches (5 cm.) long.
+Make sure the stem is green, unblemished, and not desiccated or otherwise damaged.

 Use a good succulent potting mix or make your own with a 50/50 mixture of compost and horticultural sand.
 Moisten this lightly but thoroughly.
 You can insert the cutting by removing the bottom leaves and covering the cleared end in soil or simply coil the cutting on top of the soil, lightly pressing it into contact with the growing medium.

 Rooting string of pearls can take several months.
-During this time, keep the container in bright, indirect light in a warm location.
+During this time keep the container in bright, indirect light in a warm location.
 Mist the container every few days to keep the top of the soil where the cutting is in contact lightly moist.
-Be careful not to over water, which can cause the end of the cutting to rot.
+Be careful not to overwater, which can cause the end of the cutting to rot.

 After about a month, reduce watering to just when the top of the soil feels dry.
-After 6 months, during the growing season, feed the plant with liquid succulent plant food or a balanced all-purpose houseplant food of 12:12:12, diluted to half strength every other week.
+After six months, during the growing season, feed the plant with liquid succulent plant food or a balanced all-purpose houseplant food of 12:12:12, diluted to half strength every other week.
 Suspend feeding during the dormant months.